 Approach to Endometriosis

 Dr. Albee approaches endometriosis unflinchingly.
 He works under the premise that all disease CAN be recognized - even in its subtlest manifestations - and, if one is willing to spend the time and refine one's operative skills, it CAN all safely be removed.

-As determined as he is to remove all implants of endometriosis from a patient's body, Dr. Albee believes that such action is only part of the solution.
+As determined as he is to remove all endometriosis from a patient's body, Dr. Albee believes that such action is only part of the solution.
 Aesthetics are important to him, and he takes care to leave as small and unobtrusive a scar as possible.
-Dr. Albee reasons that he is involved with a woman's body for a few hours, but she will inhabit it her entire life.
-He is very aware that what he does in those hours, and how he does it, can have tremendous impact on the quality of her life.
+Dr. Albee reasons that he is involved with an individual's body for only a few hours, but they inhabit it their entire life.
+He is very aware that what he does in those hours, and how he does it, can have tremendous impact on quality of life.

 He has collected outcome data on several thousand of his endometriosis patients, going back to 1991.
 To our knowledge, this is the largest ongoing study currently active on endometriosis excision follow-up.
 Future academic papers from this massive collection of data will be forthcoming.

 Dr. Albee has made multiple humanitarian trips to provide medical assistance to the Penan tribes in the Baram River area of Sarawak in East Malaysia.
 These trips have become a repeated occasion for global outreach.
 For many of the people he treats there, Dr. Albee is the only physician they see all year.